Giantland: Plot

 The story is book-ended with Mickey Mouse at home telling the mice children the fairy tale Jack and the Beanstalk, although he inserts himself in the role of Jack.

 In the story, Mickey climbs a tall beanstalk and arrives in "Giantland", a place in the clouds where everything is larger.
 Mickey rides a giant butterfly to a castle and looks inside through the keyhole.
 Just then, the giant who lives in the castle returns home and is unaware of Mickey, who slips inside the castle.
 Mickey hides among the food on the dinner table as the giant sits down to eat and read a newspaper titled "EXTRA: GIANTS WIN".

 When Mickey hides inside a wheel of Swiss cheese, the Giant makes a cheese sandwich and unwittingly puts Mickey into his mouth.
 Mickey avoids being chewed or swallowed, and eventually sabotages the giant's smoking pipe to escape.
 The giant tries to catch Mickey, but Mickey catapults a spoonful of pepper into the giant's face causing him to sneeze.
 The giant blows away the wall of the castle and Mickey runs to the beanstalk with the giant chasing after him.
 When Mickey reaches the bottom of the beanstalk, he sets it on fire.
 The giant falls down and creates a large hole in the ground.

 Back at home, Mickey tells the mice children that the giant fell through the Earth to China.
 When Mickey asks what they thought of the story, the youngest mouse blows a raspberry into her bottle indicating that she disapproved.
 The episode ends with Mickey shrugging and the mice children laughing.

 Adaptations

 In 1934, David McKay Publications published a children's book adaptation of Giantland.

-Also in 1934, Ted Osborne wrote a story line based on Giantland for the Mickey Mouse newspaper comic strip called "Rumpelwatt the Giant".
+Also that year, Ted Osborne wrote a storyline based on Giantland for the Mickey Mouse newspaper comic strip called "Rumpelwatt the Giant".
 This adaptation was the first to identify the giant by name.
 The artwork was by Floyd Gottfredson and Ted Thwaites.

 A Game & Watch inspired minigame based on the short is featured in Kingdom Hearts III.